Driver security checklist

 The Device Fundamentals Penetration tests perform various forms of input attacks, which are a critical component of security testing.
 Attack and Penetration testing can help identify vulnerabilities in software interfaces.
 For more information, see Penetration Tests (Device Fundamentals).

-Use the Device Guard - Compliance Test, along with the other tools described in this article, to confirm that your driver is Device Guard compatible.
+Use the Device Guard - Compliance Test, along with the other tools described in this article, to confirm that your driver is HVCI compatible.

 Custom and domain-specific test tools